Healthcare Management|Prevention and Wellness|Staying Healthy

 A durable power of attorney (DPA) for health care is another kind of advance directive.
 A DPA states whom you have chosen to make health care decisions for you.
 It becomes active any time you are unconscious or unable to make medical decisions (and may be called Medical Power of Attorney, or MPOA).
 A DPA is generally more useful than a living will.
 But a DPA may not be a good choice if you don’t have another person you trust to make these decisions for you.

 Laws about advance directives are different in each state.
 Living wills and DPAs are legal in most states.
-These advance directives may not be officially recognized by the law in your state.
+The law in your state may not officially recognize these advance directives.
 But they can still guide your loved ones and doctor if you are unable to make decisions about your medical care.
 Ask your doctor, lawyer, or state representative about the laws in your state.

 Physician orders for life-sustaining treatment (POLST)

 A POLST is for people who have been diagnosed with a serious illness.
-It is filled out by your doctor.
+A doctor fills out the form.
 It doesn’t replace your other advance directives.
-Instead it stays with you to ensure you get the medical treatment you want.
+Instead, it stays with you to ensure you get the medical treatment you want.

 Other possible end-of-life issues that may be covered in an advance directive include: